 So scientists at the University of Queensland tried introducing mosquitoes to a bacterial parasite that cut the insects' lifespan by about half, to an average of 21 days from 50 days, the wire service reported.

-Writing in the journal Science, lead researcher Scott O'Neill said the discovery could prove to be a safer alternative to the widespread use of insecticides.
+Science, lead researcher Scott O'Neill said the discovery could prove to be a safer alternative to the widespread use of insecticides.

 (HealthDayNews, January 2009)